Heart health and your diet

 This amounts to a maximum of 6 teaspoons, or 24 grams, of added sugar for women and about 9 teaspoons, or 36 grams, of added sugar for men.
 Major sources of added sugars include:

 - fruit drinks

-- dairy desserts like ice cream
+- dairy desserts, such as ice cream

-- sweetened grains such as waffles
+- sweetened grains such as waffles and oatmeal

-Take the time and make the effort to change your eating habits—your heart and your loved ones will thank you.
+Take the time and make the effort to change your eating habits.
+Your heart and your loved ones will thank you.